Galaxidi: Archaeological Collection of Galaxidi

 The Archaeological Collection of Galaxidi is under the directorate of the Ephorate of Antiquities of Phocis.
-The collection was established in 1932 in order to host antiquities found and donated by citizens as well as excavation finds from the regions in and around Galaxidi.
+The collection was established in 1932 in order to host antiquities found and donated by citizens as well as excavated finds from the regions in and around Galaxidi.

 The exhibition is organised in three main themes: (a) Private and daily life, (b) Trade and maritime activity and (c) Cemeteries.
-It focuses on the educational aspects as the finds are accompanied by pictures and texts, revealing the history of ancient Haleion, the precursor of Galaxeidi.
+The finds are accompanied by educational pictures and texts, revealing the history of ancient Haleion, the precursor of Galaxeidi.

-The settlements represented in the first window case are Dexameni, Kefalari, Apsifia and Anemokambi; the Early Helladic period (3200-1900 B.C.)of Haleion itself is also represented.
-Among the exhibits stand out Mycenaean vessels (three-eared pithoid amphora, stirrup jar and pyxis) and Geometric vessels from the cemetery of Agios Athanasios.
+The settlements represented in the first display case are Dexameni, Kefalari, Apsifia and Anemokambi; the Early Helladic period (3200-1900 B.C.) of Haleion itself is also represented.
+Among these exhibits Mycenaean vessels (three-eared pithoid amphora, stirrup jar and pyxis) and Geometric vessels from the cemetery of Agios Athanasios stand out.

-In the next case are exhibited finds from the city of Haleion (Galaxeidi) itself.
-The city wall, dating to the period of the Aetolian League delimited the settlement and made it one of the best protected ports of the Corinthian gulf.
-At Heroon Square there was excavated a cemetery rich in finds, which reveal aspects of the daily life in Haleion.
-Among the finds stands out a black glazed kantharos, two lagynoi, some spindle-shaped unguentaria and terracotta lamps.
-To the Archaic period (7th century BC) date cotylae with angular handles, aryballoi and pyxides originating from Corinth and other vessels.
-Attic pottery is also represented through black-figure cylixes and lekythoi and two black-glazed kantharoi.
-Particularly interesting is the red-figured pelike with the representation of a man wearing the himation, supported by a stick and talking to a young man, also wearing the himation (2nd quarter of the 5th century B.C.).This is a type quite common as a similar one is exhibited in the Archaeological Museum of Amphissa and one in the Archaeological Museum of Messenia, found in Nihoria.
+In the next case are finds from the city of Haleion (Galaxeidi) itself.
+The city wall, dating to the period of the Aetolian League delimited the settlement and made it one of the best-protected ports on the Gulf of Corinth.
+At Heröon Square there a cemetery rich in finds was excavated, illuminating aspects of the ordinary life in Haleion.
+A black-glazed kantharos, two lagynoi, some spindle-shaped unguentaria and terracotta lamps are the outstanding finds.
+From the Archaic period (7th century BC) date cotylae with angular handles, aryballoi and pyxides originating from Corinth, and other vessels.
+Attic pottery is represented through black-figure cylixes and lekythoi and two black-glazed kantharoi.
+Particularly interesting is the red-figured pelike with the representation of a man wearing the himation (an outer garment worn by the ancient Greeks over the left shoulder and under the right), leaning a stick and talking to a young man, also wearing the himation (2nd quarter of the 5th century BCA).
+This is a fairly common type; a similar one is exhibited in the Archaeological Museum of Amphissa and one in the Archaeological Museum of Messenia, found in Nihoria.

-Seven glass vessels represent the glassmaking of the 1st century A.D.
-Among them stands out a cast cup, bearing the inscription “Be happy in everything that you participate at”.
+Seven glass vessels represent the glass-making of the 1st century A.D.
+Among them stands out a cast cup, bearing the inscription “Be happy in everything in everything you do" or "that you participate in”.

-From the woman's world are displayed mainly beauty items, such as the two bronze mirrors, pieces of bronze Geometric jewelry and a remarkable pendant in the form of a head of Ammon Zeus probably dating to the Roman period.
-Household weaving, one of the basic women's activities, is attested by numerous clay loom weights one of which bears the name “Agesiou”.
+Severalwomen's items are on display, including two bronze mirrors, pieces of bronze Geometric jewellery and a remarkable pendant in the form of a head of Ammon Zeus, probably dating to the Roman period.
+Household weaving, one of the basic women's activities, is attested by numerous clay loom-weights, one of which bears the name “Agesiou”.